-St. Patrick's is usually open daily 0900 to 1700 now we are into spring.
+St. Patrick's is usually open daily 0900 to 1700 but will close at dusk when earlier.
 Everyone is welcome and we hope all visitors enjoy the beauty, peace and tranquillity of our Church

 Covid19's continuing financial impact.

 Like other charities, St. Patrick's was badly affected by lockdown, plus the subsequent closure for major repairs.
-We are now even more reliant upon the income from the events we have begun to hold, and donations from church members, the local community and any more distant supporters.
-We lost around £23,000 (70%) of our usual income in 2020 and continued losing as 2021 progressed.
-We have survived, butcontinuing to do so will not be easy in current economic circumstances.
+We are now even more reliant upon the income from the events we hold, and donations from church members, the local community and any more distant supporters.
+We lost around 70% of our usual income in 2020 and this did not recover significantly in 2021, and although things are looking better this year, we are very conscious of current economic circumstances, with increased costs impacting on church finances and upon the personal finances of our contributors.
 Much of our reserves were expended financing our share of the major repair project costs, which could not have proceeded without the grant aid we received.
 Even then, we still have repair, refurbishment and enhancement costs exceeding £1m to meet over the next few years.
 We will of course keep applying for grants, but the day to day running costs of St. Patrick's are up to us and our community to find.
 St. Patrick's cannot survive without people and money; and both are in increasingly short supply.

 Safeguarding vulnerable people.